newrelic/nr-integration-definitions/definition_generator/README.md

 Definition_generator is a python script helping to generate an `integration definition` file that can be used to define metrics and entities with `nri-prometheus` New Relic integration.

-It can scrape the output of an exporter and translate it to a definition file.
+It can scrape prometheus metrics and translate it to a definition file.
 In case the endpoint is not reachable can also be used a local file having as content the prometheus output.

 Example input file or endpoint: